 The Harmonized GAP Plus+ Audit is comprised of four scopes: General Questions, Field Operations and Harvesting, Post-Harvest Operations, and Logo Use.
 The General Questions scope is required to be completed for every audit.
 One or both of the Field Operations and Harvesting and/or Post-Harvest Scopes will be completed based on the type of operation being audited.
-The Logo Use scope must be completed for any Operation who intends to use the USDA GAP & GHP Logo on packaging or promotional materials.
+The Logo Use scope must be completed for any operation who intends to use the USDA GAP & GHP Logo on packaging or promotional materials.
+There is an additional voluntary scope for growers looking to demonstrate the use of integrated pest management practices.
+There are two additional scopes for warehouse facilities who pack and hold produce.
+These are: Warehouse and Food Defense.
 There are four optional scopes that are available for operations that produce, harvest, pack, store, distribute or repack tomatoes which provide verification of requirements specific to tomato operations.
 These are: Tomato Audit Protocol for Open-field Production and Harvesting, Packinghouse, Greenhouse, Repack and Distribution.